lumol-org/lumol/doc/src/input/mc.md

     # hence we set the `frequency = 100`
     # after 500 calls to this translation move, we adjust `delta` to get to approximately 50% acceptance
     {type = "Translate", delta = "2 A", molecule = "H2O.xyz", frequency = 100, target_acceptance = 0.5},
-    # the single protein will initially be displaced only a small distance `delta = "0.05 A"`
+    # the single protein will be displaced only by a small distance `delta = "0.05 A"` during the whole run
     {type = "Translate", delta = "0.05 A", molecule = "protein.pdb", frequency = 1},
 ]
 ```